What is a music rehearsal space?

 What instruments and equipment should I bring?

 Most musicians use the same equipment for rehearsal and live performance.
 This means musicians often bring their own instruments and equipment.
-Some bands have so much 'gear it is a problem to move all the their equipment in one go.
+Some have so much 'gear it is a problem to move their equipment in one go.
 Storage can solve this problem.
 Storage space is offered at the larger music rehearsal spaces and is charged by the amount of space required.

 Can I make a live recording in a practice room?